CodeBuildder/File-Uploader2.0/README.md

 This File-Uploader is created using NodeJS and MulterJS.

+Use 'npm run start' and access 'localhost:3000' to kick start your server.

 Documentation for the application to be run on POSTMAN after copying the URL :

  <h1> Documentation: </h1>